The Heart of the Matter

 "Oh yes," I reply, waiting for my first born to make his first wish on this perfect summer night.

-He continues staring out the window, searching, it seems, for some deep inner sense of what he really wanted from life.
+He continues staring out the window, searching, it seems, for some deep sense of what he really wants from life.
+"I wish...."

-(I couldn't believe my good fortune, the amazing honor of being allowed to witness this, his first real act of longing... his first real act of intention.
+(I couldn't believe my good fortune, the honor of being allowed to witness this, his first real act of longing.)

 Posted by Mitch Ditkoff at 12:37 AM | Comments (0)